System Design Space

 Practical checklist

-• Separate the interactive DevEx circuit from the production pipeline, but connect them with a single artifact contract.
+• Separate the engineer's interactive workflow from production pipelines, but connect them with one shared artifact contract.

-• Design for cross-cluster portability and backup of production data right away.
+• Design cross-cluster portability and backup of working data from the start.

-• Test the UX of new features on real teams before mass rollout to reduce resistance to migration from the SSH approach.
+• Test the usability of new features with real teams before broad rollout to reduce resistance to leaving the SSH model behind.

-• Evaluate the platform not only by uptime, but also by the speed of ML delivery and reproducibility of results.
+• Evaluate the platform not only by reliability, but also by delivery speed and reproducibility.

 References